-For example, if I am reasonably sure that you are at immediate risk of seriously harming yourself or if you reveal that a child or vulnerable person is in danger of coming to harm.
-I am also required by law to break confidentiality if I come to know of terrorism, drug dealing or money laundering or if a court of law orders me to provide them with information.
+For example, I am required by law to break confidentiality if I am reasonably sure that you are at immediate risk of seriously harming yourself or if you reveal that a child or vulnerable person is in danger of coming to harm, if I come to know of terrorism, drug dealing or money laundering or if a court of law orders me to provide them with information.

-I will adhere to COSCA's ethical guidelines and legal requirements in keeping our conversations confidential, however I have no power over and cannot be held liable for any breaches of confidentiality caused by any third party telephone or online platforms we agree to use.
+I am committed to to keeping you safe through following COSCA's ethical guidelines and legal requirements in keeping our conversations confidential, however I have no power over and cannot be held liable for any breaches of confidentiality caused by any third party telephone or online platforms we agree to use, or while outside in open air sessions.

 General Data Protection Regulations (GDPR) – LEGAL REQUIREMENT